manpagez: man pages & more

 owner, group, permissions, access time, and modification time from the

-missions are modified so that the target file doesn't become accessible
+permissions are modified so that the target file doesn't become

-to users who didn't have permission to access the source file. xz
+accessible to users who didn't have permission to access the source

-doesn't support copying other metadata like access control lists or
+file. xz doesn't support copying other metadata like access control

 Once the target file has been successfully closed, the source file is